-- Verbally abusing University officials (including students appointed to act as representatives of the University) acting in performance of their duties - Behaving in a lewd or indecent manner. - Rioting Taking part in a violent public disturbance. - Dishonesty: Non-academic dishonesty including but not limited to: - Furnishing false or misleading information to the University or University personnel, including Public Safety, or at University disciplinary proceedings. - Forgery, unauthorized alteration, or unauthorized use of any University documents, records, or identification cards, including computer records, misuse of computer facilities, and electronic mailing systems. - Fraud, through act or omission, committed against another member of the University community or others. - $\circ\;$ Knowingly initiating, or causing to be initiated, any false report, warning, or threat. - Drugs: Possession, use, and/or distribution of illegal drugs or controlled substances as defined by law, including those without a valid prescription. ("Drugs") - Possession of paraphernalia including any item typically used to inhale/ingest/mask Drugs, regardless of whether the item has been used for illegal purposes - Possession of illegal drugs - Use of illegal or controlled substances without a valid prescription - Distribution (any form of exchange, gift, transfer, or sale) of Drugs - Gambling: Illegal gambling, defined as playing games of chance for money in violation of any federal, state or local law... - Hazing: Any action taken or any situation created intentionally or unintentionally that causes humiliation, embarrassment, harassment or ridicule and risks emotional and/or physical harm to a member or members of a group or team, whether new or not, regardless of the person's willingness to participate. - Interfering with Fire and Safety Regulations: Knowingly or negligently causing or attempting to cause a fire on University Premises. - Unauthorized use of, tampering with, or misuse of fire and safety equipment including, but not limited to, fire extinguishers, smoke alarms, sprinkler systems or exit signs. - Unauthorized fire setting of any material on any University Premises, or on areas adjacent to University Premises. - Disregarding a fire alarm signal or refusing to evacuate a building or a section of a building when a fire alarm is sounding. - Possession, use, or threatened use of fireworks, bombs, or explosive devices of any character. - Use of open flame devices or combustible materials, including chemicals, which endanger the safety or wellbeing of the University community. - Failure to Comply: Failure to comply with reasonable directions of University officials, including students appointed to act as representatives of the University who are acting in performance of their duties.
+- B06.02 Verbally abusing University officials (including students appointed to act as representatives of the University) acting in performance of their duties - B06.03 Behaving in a lewd or indecent manner. - B07.01 Dishonesty: Non-academic dishonesty including but not limited to: - B07.02 Furnishing false or misleading information to the University or University personnel, including Public Safety, or at University disciplinary proceedings. - B07.03 Forgery, unauthorized alteration, or unauthorized use of any University documents, records, or identification cards, including computer records, misuse of computer facilities, and electronic mailing systems. - B07.04 Fraud, through act or omission, committed against another member of the University community or others. - B07.05 Knowingly initiating, or causing to be initiated, any false report, warning, or threat. - B08.01 Drugs: Possession, use, and/or distribution of illegal drugs or controlled substances as defined by law, including those without a valid prescription. ("Drugs") - B08.02 Possession of paraphernalia including any item typically used to inhale/ingest/mask Drugs, regardless of whether the item has been used for illegal purposes - B08.03 Possession of drugs for recreational or non-medicinal use - \circ B08.04 Use of illegal or controlled substances without a valid prescription - B08.05 Distribution (any form of exchange, gift, transfer, or sale) of Drugs - B09 Smoking: See Smoking Policy. - B10 Gambling: Illegal gambling, defined as playing games of chance for money. - B11 Hazing: Any act of hazing, defined as an act which endangers the mental or physical health or safety of a student, or which destroys or removes public or private property, for the purposes of initiation, admission into, affiliation with, or as a condition for continued membership in a group or organization. - B12.01 Interfering with Fire and Safety Regulations: Knowingly or negligently causing or attempting to cause a fire on University Premises. - B12.02 Unauthorized use of, tampering with, or misuse of fire and safety equipment including, but not limited to, fire extinguishers, smoke alarms, sprinkler systems or exit signs. - B12.03 Unauthorized fire setting of any material on any University Premises, or on areas adjacent to University Premises. - B12.04 Disregarding a fire alarm signal or refusing to evacuate a building or a section of a building when a fire alarm is sounding. - B12.05 Possession, use, or threatened use of fireworks, bombs, or explosive devices of any character. - B12.06 Use of open flame devices or combustible materials, including chemicals, which endanger the safety or wellbeing of the University community. - B13 Non-compliance: Failure to comply with reasonable directions of University officials, including students appointed to act as representatives of the University who are acting in performance of their duties.
 Directives to cooperate in the administration of this handbook including those to appear and give testimony at a University disciplinary proceeding as well as directives to produce identification are included in the scope of this provision.